Fractional currency

 Fractional currency, also referred to as shinplasters, was introduced by the United States federal government following the outbreak of the Civil War.
-These low-denomination banknotes of the United States dollar were in use between 21 August 1862 and 15 February 1876, and issued in denominations of 3, 5, 10, 15, 25, and 50 cents across five issuing periods.
+These low-denomination banknotes of the United States dollar were in use between August 21, 1862, and February 15, 1876, and issued in denominations of 3, 5, 10, 15, 25, and 50 cents across five issuing periods.
 The complete type set below is part of the National Numismatic Collection, housed at the National Museum of American History, part of the Smithsonian Institution.

 History

 The Civil War economy catalyzed a shortage of United States coinage—gold and silver coins were hoarded given their intrinsic bullion value relative to irredeemable paper currency at the time.
-In late 1861, to help finance the Civil War, the U.S. government borrowed gold coin from New York City banks in exchange for Seven-thirties treasury notes and the New York banks sold them to the public for gold to repay the loan.
+In late 1861, to help finance the Civil War, the U.S. government borrowed gold coins from New York City banks in exchange for Seven-thirties treasury notes and the New York banks sold them to the public for gold to repay the loan.
 In December 1861, the Trent Affair shook public confidence with the threat of war on a second front.
 The United States Department of the Treasury suspended specie payments and banks in New York City stopped redeeming paper money for gold and silver.
 In the absence of gold and silver coin, the premium for specie began to devalue paper currency.
 After the New York banks suspended specie payments (quickly followed by Boston and Philadelphia) the premium on gold rose from 1–3% over paper in early January 1862 to 9% over paper in June 1862, by which time one paper dollar was worth 91.69 cents in gold.
 This fueled currency speculation (e.g., redeeming banknotes for silver coin which was then sold at a premium as bullion), and created significant disruption across businesses and trade.
-Alternate methods of providing small change included the reintroduction of Spanish quarter dollars in Philadelphia, cutting dollar bills in quarters or halves, refusing to provide change (without charging a premium for providing silver coins), or the issuance of locally issued shinplasters (i.e., those issued by businesses or local municipalities), which was forbidden by law in many states.
+Alternate methods of providing small change included the reintroduction of Spanish quarter dollars in Philadelphia, cutting dollar bills in quarters or halves, refusing to provide change (without charging a premium for providing silver coins), or the issuance of locally issued shinplasters (i.e., those issued by businesses, local municipalities), which was forbidden by law in many states.
+Civil War tokens and encased postage stamps were also used for this purpose.